Abdullahxz/Abdullahxz.github.io/content/posts/hello world.md

 date = 2024-09-08
 +++

-👋 Hi, I’m Abdullah.
-I occasionally write code that requires actual effort, but prefer not to.
+👋 Hi, I’m Abdullah, a software engineer with a deep-seated passion for distributed systems, containers, and system architecture.
+My journey in technology has been driven by an insatiable curiosity and a desire to truly understand the inner workings of the systems we build and rely on.
+I also occasionally write code that requires actual effort, but prefer not to.
 When I’m not fixing totally obvious errors in my code, I’m usually exploring some of my other passions.

 > It's hard enough to find an error in your code when you're looking for it;
 > it's even harder when you've assumed your code is error-free.<br>